 After you've snapped your photos of the city and grabbed lunch, head a bit of out of town to find some nearby ruins at the Yohualichan archaeological site.

 The Yohualichan ruins are believed to have been built by the indigenous Totonac people (the same who actually initiated the Danza de los Voladores).
 It's about 20 minutes from town and while they may not be as impressive aswhat you'll find at Teotihuacan, they are pretty incredible and have the added bonus of being less crowded.

 The easiest way to get out to the ruins for travelers is typically via taxi, just make sure to bring extra cash and good walking shoes!
 Plan on around 2-3 hours for this trip.
 I recommend coming here in the morning (check for current times, but typically opens at 9:00 AM), then heading back to town for lunch and exploring.

 Cascada las Brisas

 Another beautiful sight to visit would be Cascada las Brisas which is about 13 minutes north (about a mile) of Cuetzalan.
 It features a breathtaking view of a single waterfall along with lush greenery.
+Once you arrive (info below), you'll make your way to the walkway near the entrance of the parking area.
+It's a concrete walkway and there's a set of 200 stairs you'll need to trek down to get to the actual falls.
+The trek is beautiful — lush, surrounded by towering bamboo stalks, and a bit of mist in the air depending on when you visit.
 You can go swimming here, but be warned that it's very cold!